The 2026 issue of Rice Engineering and Computing Magazine is here!

 From the Dean

-Last year, we closed the chapter on Vision to 2025—and what a chapter it was.
-Over seven years, we grew our faculty by a third, expanded student enrollment at every level, launched more than ten academic programs, and opened the Ralph S. O’Connor Building for Engineering and Science.
+Last year, we closed the chapter on Vision to 2025 — and what a chapter it was.
+Over seven years, we grew our faculty, launched new academic programs and opened the Ralph S. O’Connor Building for Engineering and Science.
 It was a plan built to accelerate growth, and it delivered.
+Now we turn the page.
+Our new strategic plan, Vision 2030, builds on that momentum and looks toward what’s next.

 Solving for Grand Challenges